Event-Free Moving Object Segmentation from Moving Ego Vehicle: METHODOLOGY

 \subsection{Overall Learning Pipeline}

-Our event-guided training methodology departs from the conventional RGB learning pipeline by introducing additional spatio-temporal supervision.
-We denote the conventional components as $\mathcal{E}$(.), $\mathcal{D}$(.), and $\mathcal{L}_{sem}$(.), mirroring the RGB learning pipeline.
-For more details, we refer readers to \cite{karim2023med} for the RGB baseline we used.
-In addition to these components, we incorporate the extra prior generation module (\Cref{generation}) and the prior fusion module (\Cref{fusion}), represented as $\mathcal{G}$(.) and $\mathcal{F}$(.), respectively.
-We introduce $\mathcal{P}$(.) as a convolution-based prediction.
-The overall learning pipeline can be summarized as follows:
+Our event-guided training methodology departs from the conventional RGB learning pipeline by introducing additional semantic-guided event filter.
+On top of our RGB baseline \cite{karim2023med}, we incorporate the extra prior generation module (Sec. \ref{generation}) and the prior fusion module (Sec. \ref{fusion}).
+Our objective function can be summarized as follows:

-It is noteworthy that the prediction $\mathcal{P}$(.) is exclusively employed during training to leverage event supervision, but it is not required during testing.
-During inference, our model operates solely on frames, ensuring an event-free process.
+It is noteworthy that the event prediction $\{\Tilde{P}_t\}$ is exclusively employed during training to leverage event supervision, but it is not required during testing.
+During inference, our model operates solely on frames for outputting $\{P_t\}$ , ensuring an event-free process.